Attention Seeking Behavior in Relationship : Examples & How to Stop

 The narcissist fishes for compliments and looks to others for admiration, and is a very manipulative personality.

-How do you deal with an attention seeking partner
+How do you deal with an attention-seeking partner: 7 ways

 A relationship with an attention-seeker will always be lopsided.
 The individual will demand their ego boost but won’t provide the same.
 Their needs, desires, and wants will be satisfied while yours will be lacking.